What We Learned Migrating to React Server Components

 }

-Logical once you understand the model.
-But we had three or four spots where the component hierarchy had to be rearranged, and each one was a small puzzle to figure out.
+Logical once the mental model clicks.
+But we had three or four spots where the component hierarchy needed rearranging, each one a small puzzle.

+Ravi's objection โ Prisma queries in JSX โ was legitimate.
 The argument for it: Server Components run on the server.
-There's no reason to build a REST endpoint, serialize the data to JSON, send it over HTTP, deserialize it, and put it into state โ when the component is already running on the machine that has the database.
-You're adding latency and complexity for an abstraction boundary that doesn't exist anymore.
+Building a REST endpoint to serialize data to JSON, send it over HTTP, deserialize it, and put it into state is adding latency and complexity for an abstraction boundary that no longer exists.
+The component is already on the machine with the database.

-The argument against it: where do the queries go when a mobile app needs the same data?
-Where does the business logic live?
-If your validation and data access is scattered across fifty React components, how do you audit it?
+The argument against: where do queries go when a mobile app needs the same data?
+Where does business logic live?
+If validation and data access scatter across fifty React components, how do you audit it?

-We didn't fully resolve this.
-What we landed on was a compromise.
-Data access goes through a lib/queries layer โ plain async functions that call Prisma and return typed objects.
-The Server Components call these functions, not raw Prisma.
-So the queries are colocated with the UI but the actual database interaction is in a shared layer that a future API could also use.
+Didn't fully resolve it.
+Landed on a compromise.
+Data access goes through a lib/queries layer โ plain async functions calling Prisma, returning typed objects.
+Server Components call these functions, not raw Prisma.
+Queries are colocated with UI but the actual database interaction sits in a shared layer that a future API could also consume.

 // lib/queries/posts.ts